VEGETATION OF ZAMBIA

 While it is true that Zambia lacks the spectacular mountains of most of its neighbours, it has more intact miombo woodland than any other country in the world.
 It also has many large lakes and vast floodplains.
 The Zambezi River and several of its tributaries are larger than any river to the south.
 There are larger and more spectacular waterfalls in Zambia than in the whole of the rest of the subcontinent, including five major waterfalls on the Kalungwishi River system alone, never mind the Victoria Falls.

-Zambia occupies a central position in the Zambesian Region, which is the summer-rainfall belt of southern tropical Africa.
-Within the region the natural vegetation is largely determined by altitude, rainfall and soils.
+Zambia occupies a central position in the Zambezian Region, which is the summer-rainfall belt of southern tropical Africa.
+Within the region, the natural vegetation is largely determined by altitude, rainfall and soils.

-Zambia can conveniently be divided into the following ecological zones:
+Zambia is divided into the following ecological zones: